image-prog-hiver-2026

 To inaugurate this new program, the centre’s team is proud to invite and welcome artist Maude Arès, who will inhabit AXENÉO7’s exhibition spaces as a studio from January to March.
 A spatial proposition will unfold there in situ and in plain view, over time, in dialogue with materials, the site, and the relationships that emerge within it.

-Over the course of the residency, Maude Arès will also develop, with Simon Labbé, Erin Hill, and other collaborators, La pomme par laquelle je bois [The Apple Through Which I Drink], a performance that extends her practice through a fascination with object fragments capable of carrying visible or latent histories, and of opening the imagination to their trajectories.
-Taking the form of an activation, the performance will foreground material narratives and interdependencies, inviting a rethinking of our relationship to objects and to the environment through care, compassion, and a sense of equality with matter.
+During the residency, Maude Arès will develop La pomme par laquelle je bois [The Apple Through Which I Drink] in collaboration with Simon Labbé and Erin Hill—a performance that extends her practice, drawing on her fascination with fragments of objects, which can carry visible or latent stories and open the imagination to their trajectories.
+Taking the form of an activation, this performance will foreground narratives and material interdependencies, inviting us to rethink our relationship to objects and the environment through care, compassion, and an equality with materials.

 Throughout the season, through moments of sharing and transmission, we invite you to follow the creative process closely.
 By entering into this extended time, you will be able to observe how a proposition takes shape, step by step, and, at times, take part through your presence, exchanges, stories, or gestures.